margo/specification/system-design/fleet-management/workload/workload-deployment.md

 - The state is `Failure` if at any point the desired state fails to be applied.
 When reporting a `Failure` state the error message and error code MUST be reported
 - The state is `Success` once the desired state has been applied completely

+> Note: Drawing to be replaced with mermaid sequence diagram.
 ![Workload Install Sequence Diagram (svg)](../../figures/workload-install-sequence.drawio.svg)